olegatro/Pawns-Only_Chess/README.md

-This is the *Pawns-Only Chess* project I made myself.
+This is the *Pawns-Only Chess* project I made myself

 Here's the link to the project: https://hyperskill.org/projects/182